cdk-patterns/serverless/the-destined-lambda/typescript/README.md

 ## How To Test Pattern
 After you deploy this pattern you will have an API Gateway with one endpoint "SendEvent" that accepts GET requests.

+You will get the base url for your deployed api from the deploy logs.

 To send a message that triggers the onSuccess flow just open the endpoint in a browser.

 ```https://{{API ID}}.execute-api.us-east-1.amazonaws.com/prod/SendEvent```